rvanderp3/vmware-upi-helper/README.md

 bootstrapNewCluster
 ~~~

-This will provision a single master cluster.
+Note: By default this will allow a single master cluster to be installed which is an unsupported configuration.
+Comment out `enableSingleMaster` to disable this behavior if installing a 3 master cluster.

 # Public SSH Key